When you learn English by listening, you can understand crazy things like this:

 There’s no magic fix, but you should be sure to listen to things that interest you.
 If you don’t, it’ll be be difficult for you to continue.
 You’ll get bored and eventually stop.

-Now that you know the ways of learning and listening effectively, let’s go through all the ways and places you can learn English by listening to different materials.
+Now that you know the right ways to learn English by listening, let’s go through all the ways and places you can listen to interesting English audio.

 Watch a show in English that interests you.
 Watch it from beginning to end.
 Follow the plot, the storylines and all the characters.
 Unsure about what to watch?
 Don’t worry: FluentU’s got your back.